sahinya17/FIT3162_Group3B_UI/README.md

 write

 ## Score prediction command based interface
-One Paragraph of user interface
+The objective of this user interface is to predict the score of a post even before getting the upvotes

 **Getting Started**